AceOmnia/kaspa-portfolio-projector/README.md

    python kpp.py
    ```

-3. Enter the required portfolio details in the GUI.
+3. Enter the required portfolio details in the GUI or fetch real-time data.
 4. Click the **Generate PDF** button to save your portfolio projection report.

 ## Requirements